readyready15728/misc/stardew-valley-notes.md

 * Use the cog button on the title screen for mods using Generic Mod Config Menu.
-* Chests in this order, right to left: non-comestibles from below ground, non-comestibles from above-ground, automated furnace, random comestibles, spring produce and other comestibles, then summer produce, fall, winter, eggs and dairy, fish and meat.
+* Chests in this order, right to left: non-comestibles from below ground, non-comestibles from above-ground, automated furnace, random junk, spring produce and other comestibles, then summer produce, fall, winter and/or foraged comestibles, eggs and dairy, fish and meat.